 We recommend reading: Hanakotoba – Meaning of flowers in Japanese

 Ikebana, originating from Japan in the 7th century, transcends mere floral arrangement to become an artistic expression.
-Each element of the arrangement is chosen carefully, from the selection of flowers to the arrangement of leaves and branches.
+Each element of the arrangement is chosen with care, from the selection of flowers to the arrangement of leaves and branches.
 The result is a visual representation of harmony and balance between man and nature.

 We recommend reading: Ikebana – The Japanese art of floral arrangements